OMIndependent/quswan/src/liveblogs/k1-dtp/dtp3.md

 <img src="https://i.imgur.com/pIxVNvr.png" alt="ghadius close up" id="liveblog" width="480" height="360" />

+There's Lephise on the ground, out cold.

 He asks Joka, the mini-clown with the creepy face full of sharp, red teeth, for a pendant.

 It's not on Lephise.

 Uh oh...

-He sees Klonoa and Huepow, calling them "mice" and has Joka clean them up.
+He hears Klonoa and Huepow, calling them "mice" and has Joka clean them up.

 With a sweep of his cape, revealing an entire galaxy inside, Ghadius warps away, taking Lephise with him!